A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: Simulation Results

 \subsection{QPSK FTN Signaling Detection}

 In the simuations conducted for QPSK FTN signaling, the number of ADMM iterations is set to $L=200$, the number of initializations is $\kappa=50$ and ADMMSE's parameter $\rho=0.5$.
-Figs. \ref{QPSK_0.7_0.8} and \ref{QPSK_0.65} depict the BER of QPSK FTN signaling as a function of $\frac{E_b}{N_o}$ for $\tau \in \left \{ 0.7, 0.8\right \}$ and $\tau=0.65$ respectively, for the proposed ADMMSE detector versus SSSSE, SSSgb\textit{K}SE ($K=3$), and the GASDRSE at a rRC roll-off factors of 0.3 and 0.5.
+Figs. \ref{QPSK_0.7_0.8} and \ref{QPSK_0.65} depict the BER of QPSK FTN signaling as a function of $\frac{E_b}{N_o}$ for $\tau \in \left \{ 0.7, 0.8\right \}$ and $\tau=0.65$ respectively, for the proposed ADMMSE detector versus SSSSE, SSSgb\textit{K}SE ($K=3$), {the GASDRSE, $\mathrm{FDE_{1}}$ in \cite{6574905} and $\mathrm{FDE_{2}}$ in \cite{7968313}} at a rRC roll-off factors of 0.3 and 0.5.
 We can see that the ADMMSE and GASDRSE perform almost equally at $\tau=0.8$, i.e., at SE$~=1.92$ bits/s/Hz, and outperforming the other detectors.
 At a smaller acceleration parameter, $\tau=0.7$, the transmitter introduces stronger ISI but with the merit of a higher SE of $2.20$ bits/sec/Hz.
 Fig. \ref{QPSK_0.7} shows that ADMMSE outperforms GASDRSE.
 Fig. \ref{QPSK_0.65} shows the BER for SE$~=2.05$ bits/sec/Hz achieved by $\tau=0.65$ and $\alpha=0.5$ respectively.
-It is clear that the performance of ADMMSE is the best.
+It is clear that the performance of ADMMSE is the best. {It is worth noting that both SSSgb$K$SE and GASDRSE outperform $\mathrm{FDE_{1}}$ in \cite{6574905} and $\mathrm{FDE_{2}}$ in \cite{7968313} by 2.2 dB and 1.2 dB, respectively, for SE=1.92 bits/sec/Hz.
+We still see that both FDE detectors are inferior to the SSSgb$K$SE and GASDRSE at lower $\tau$.
+We therefore restrict the rest of the comparisons to the GASDRSE and SSSgb$K$SE where applicable.}

 The computational effort required for the detection of QPSK FTN signaling by the proposed ADMMSE scheme versus the aforementioned benchmark schemes is assessed by gauging the average CPU time.
 Figure \ref{CPU_time_QPSK} shows that the CPU time of the SSSSE and SSSgb\textit{K}SE ($K=3$) is almost negligible compared to all other algorithms, however their performance is the poorest.
 The GASDRSE requires more than 4 times the CPU time required by the ADMMSE, and still the ADMMSE performs better for the values of $\tau$ and $\alpha$ mentioned earlier.